galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/content.md

 In this tutorial, we focus on biological replicate A of the 1st time point.
 In a follow-up tutorial we will illustrate how to compare the results over the different time points and replicates.
 The input files used here are trimmed version of the original file for the purpose of saving time and resources.

 To analyze the data, we will follow the ASaiM workflow and explain it step by step.
 ASaiM ({% cite batut2018asaim %}) is an open-source Galaxy-based workflow that enables microbiome analyses.
 Its workflow offers a streamlined Galaxy workflow for users to explore metagenomic/metatranscriptomic data in a reproducible and transparent environment.
-The ASaiM workflow has been updated by the **GalaxyP** team (University of Minnesota) to perform metatranscriptomics analysis of large microbial datasets.
+The ASaiM workflow has been updated by the **GalaxyP** team (University of Minnesota) to perform metatranscriptomics analysis of large microbial datasets ({% cite mehta_asaim-mt_2021 %}).

 The workflow described in this tutorial takes in paired-end datasets of raw shotgun sequences (in FastQ format) as an input and proceeds to: